Darkle/coopcoding.com_jekyll_version/_posts/blog/2015-04-06-my-jekyll-setup-for-this-blog.markdown

 For the site structure, I wanted it to be `coopcoding.com/projects/projectname/` and `coopcoding.com/blog/blog post title/`.
 This turned out to be a bit more difficult than I first envisioned.
 The `coopcoding.com/blog/blog post title/` was fairly easy to set up, but `coopcoding.com/projects/projectname/` took a bit of work.

-At first I thought I would use the [default](http://jekyllrb.com/docs/pages/) way of creating pages and just stick them in the `coopcoding.com/projects/` folder, but unfortunately there is currently (jekyll 2.5.3) no way to iterate through all the pages in a directory.
+At first I thought I would use the [default](http://jekyllrb.com/docs/pages/) way of creating pages and just stick them in the `coopcoding.com/projects/` folder, but unfortunately there is currently (<sub><sup>jekyll 2.5.3</sup></sub>) no way to iterate through all the pages in a directory.
+You can use collections or add data to the data directory, but these won't really work with the default pagination.

 What I ended up doing was creating only blog posts and giving them either a "blog" category or a "projects" category.
 Then I used tags for if I wanted to show a grouping of posts or projects, e.g. if I was creating a blog post or a project about a chrome extension, in the yaml front matter for that post I would write something like: